- Graphite is an Ubuntu 16.04 LTS cluster using a SLURM workload manager running various versions of CUDA.

 - The cluster scheduler is currently set up to kill a job that tries to use too much memory (more memory than the job asked for).

 - This behavior can be changed, but please be mindful to properly set parameters before scheduling a job.

 - srun # When using srun, select the “interactive” partition.

-- squeue -l # Get list of active or recently completed jobs.
+- squeue -l # Get list of your active or pending jobs.

 - scancel 183 # Cancel an existing job, where 183 is the job number retrieved by the squeue command.

 - sinfo -o %G,%N,%P # Get info on GPUs available, the nodelist they are on and the partition to use.

 - sinfo # Get info on compute resources.